Usaeed8187/dmimo_fpga_esn/README.md

 ## Description
-This folder contains GNU Radio implmentation for the dMIMO demos.
+This repository contains the GNU Radio implementation for the dMIMO demos.

 ## Getting Started